300,000 Tinder Swipes In One Chart

 Of Matches Messaged |

-Of all the profiles someone sees, how many do they actually end up liking, matching with, and talking to?
-The answer is astoundingly few.
-One individual swiped through nearly 23,000 profiles, and only ended up talking to about 1,000 of them.
-That’s a rate of just 4%, which is actually the highest out of the sample - most of our friends ended up speaking to less than 1% of the profiles they came across.
+Of all the profiles someone sees, they will like, match with, and talk to astoundingly few.
+One of our friends swiped through nearly 23,000 profiles just to talk to about 1,000 of them.
+That's a rate of just 4%, which is actually the highest of all our friends - most spoke to less than 1% of the profiles they came across.

-We also noticed some metrics differ significantly between men and women:
+We also noticed some differences between the men and women:

 Evidently men and women have very different approaches when it comes to using dating apps.
-While this is just a small survey of our friends, more rigorous studies have also found that men tend to cast wider nets into the dating pool, while women are more selective in their right swipes.
-In our case, we found women have a much higher match rate than men (54% vs 5%), although comparing number of matches to total swipes produces low rates for both groups (4% for women, 2% for men).
+While this is just a small survey of our friends, more rigorous studies have also found that men tend to cast wider nets into the dating pool, while women are more selective.
+Among our friends, the women have a much higher match rate than the men (54% vs 5%), although both groups have a similar rate of matches out of total profiles seen (4% for women, 2% for men).

-Although what happens after matching isn’t particularly gendered: men send at least one message to 44% of their matches, while women message about 39% of theirs.
-Out of all profiles they ever see, men end up speaking to than 1%, while women talk to almost 2%.
-And what do we know about those conversations?
+Messaging rates, on the other hand, isn’t particularly gendered: men send at least one message to 44% of their matches, while women message about 39% of theirs.
+Put this all together, and we found that men messaged 1% of all profiles they ever see and women messaged 2%.

 Tinder Conversations Don't Last Very Long